Research & trials

 Treatment-resistant depression clinical trial

-This summer we are beginning a randomised controlled trial of psilocybin therapy for treatment-resistant depression.
+We are beginning a randomised controlled trial of psilocybin therapy for treatment-resistant depression.
 This will be the largest clinical study of its kind and will take place in a number of clinical trial sites across Europe.

 The trial is a phase IIb dose-ranging study with 216 patients.
 If successful, it will be followed by phase III studies in which we will look at comparing the optimal dose, mostly likely to placebo or standard of care.